Cooperation between regions and countries

 European Territorial Cooperation

 European Territorial Cooperation is central to the construction of a common European space, and a cornerstone of European integration.
 It has clear European added value: helping to ensure that borders are not barriers, bringing Europeans closer together, helping to solve common problems, facilitating the sharing of ideas and assets, and encouraging strategic work towards common goals.

 A 'Macroregional strategy' is an integrated framework endorsed by the European Council, which may be supported by the European Structural and Investment Funds among others, to address common challenges faced by a defined geographical area relating to Member States and third countries located in the same geographical area which thereby benefit from strengthened cooperation contributing to achievement of economic, social and territorial cohesion.

-- Towards the EU Strategy for the Adriatic and Ionian Region
+- The EU Strategy for the Adriatic and Ionian Region (2014)

 The European Union shares experience with non-EU countries about the process of regional development.